simplonco/symfony-training/README.md

 ## Projects

-> Long project activity, without tutorial, but some functional / technical specifications, to engage students autonomy
+> Long project activity, without tutorial, but some functional specifications, to engage students autonomy

 * [Symfony project](https://github.com/simplonco/symfony-project) _Use the Giphy API to retreive funny images from simple keywords._
 * [Is it raining today?](https://github.com/simplonco/is-it-raining-today) _Build a simple Weather app with PHP Symfony!_